-Та 1.
-Table of Contents 1.
-Introduction

-2. ent Contract

-2. 3.
-Offer
+Introduction 3 5 5 8 8

+Your Offer 5 5 8

-5. 3.1.
-What your offer will contain
+3.1.
+What your offer will contain 5 5 8 8

 3.2.
-Accepting your offer and when your Contract with the University is formed
+Accepting your offer and when your Contract with the University is formed 5 8 8

 3.3.
-Students who are under 18
+Students who are under 18 8 8

 3.4.
-Disclosure of criminal offences and Disclosure and Barring Service where these are not
+Disclosure of criminal offences and Disclosure and Barring Service where these are not mandatory 8

-fory 7
+mandatory

 3.5.
-Applicants for Courses subject to a mandatory DBS check and/or Occupational Health check 7

-3.6.
-Your right to cancel 8
+Applicants for Courses subject to a mandatory DBS check and/or Occupational Health check 3.6.
+Your right to cancel 3.7.
+East 15 Acting School applicants 4.
+Our obligations to you 5.
+Your obligations to the University and compliance with University Regulations

 3.7.
-East 15 Acting School applicants 9
+East 15 Acting School applicants

-4. 0)ur (obligations to you 9
+Our obligations to you Your obligations to the University and compliance with University Regulations 9

-5. Y our obligations to the University and compliance with University Regulations 10
+5. Your obligations to the University and compliance with University Regulations 10

+10

 5.1.
 University Regulations, policies and procedures that apply to you 11

+12

 5.2.
-Code of Student Conduct 12
+Code of Student Conduct 13

-5.3.
-Fitness to study 12
+5.3 Fitness to study 13

-5.4.
-Fitness to practise 12
+5.4 Fitness to practise 13

-5.5.
-East 15 Acting School and Edge Hotel School - Professional Codes of Conduct (PCCs) 12
+5.5 East 15 Acting School and Edge Hotel School - Professional Codes of Conduct (PCCs) 14

-6. Т uiti on Fees and tuition fee deposit 13
+6. Tuition Fees and tuition fee deposit 14

 6.1.
-What tuition fees are payable by you 13
+What tuition fees are payable by you

 6.2.
-Tuition fee increases during your Course 14
+Tuition fee increases during your Course

 6.3.
-Tuition fee increases if you defer entry, or if you have a break in your studies 14
+Tuition fee increases if you defer entry, or if you have a break in your studies

-7. In 14 igration: Information for students who require immigration sponsorship for a Student vis a
+7. Immigration: Information for students who require immigration sponsorship for a Student vi 16

 7.1.
-Your responsibilities as a student sponsored by the University of Essex 15
+Your responsibilities as a student sponsored by the University of Essex 16

 7.2.
-The University's responsibility as a sponsor 15
+The University's responsibility as an immigration sponsor

 7.3.
-Academic and immigration decisions 15
+Academic and immigration decisions

 7.4.
-Students sponsored by an embassy 15
+Students sponsored by an embassy

-8. С ont ract changes and Course closures 15
+8. Contract changes and Course closures

 8.1.
-When, how and why we can make changes to the Contract and how this may impact you 15
+When, how and why we can make changes to the Contract and how this may impact you

 8.2.
 What type of changes may be made?
-16

-8.2.
-1. Discontinuance, suspension or merger of Courses 16
+8.2.1.
+Discontinuance, suspension or merger of Courses

 8.3.
-How and when we will tell you about changes to the Contract 17
+How and when we will tell you about changes to the Contract

-9. Е ndi ng or suspending the Contract 17
+9. Ending or suspending the Contract

 9.1.
-When we may terminate or suspend the Contract 17
+When we may terminate or suspend the Contract

 9.2.
-When you may terminate or suspend the Contract 18
+When you may terminate or suspend the Contract

-1(). Т he l aw governing your Contract and how to complain 19
+10. The law governing your Contract and how to complain

-11 I. W Vhat t the University is responsible to you for and events outside our control 19
+11. What the University is responsible to you for and events outside our control

-12 2.
-In ntell lectual Property Rights 20
+12. Intellectual Property Rights

-13 3.
-P erfo ormance rights in lecture capture 20
+13. Performance rights in lecture capture

-14 4.
-O the r important terms 21
+14. Other important terms

-Арр enc lix 1: Cancellation form 22
+Appendix 1: Cancellation form

-Арр enc lix 2: Contract changes and Course changes 23
+Appendix 2: Contract changes and Course changes